grpc/grpc.github.io/_posts/2018-08-20-grpc-on-http2.md

 ## Keeping Connections Alive

 As mentioned above, KeepAlive provides a valuable benefit: periodically checking the health of the connection by sending an HTTP/2 PING to determine whether the connection is still alive.
-However it has another equally useful benefit: signaling liveness to proxies.
+However, it has another equally useful benefit: signaling liveness to proxies.

 Consider a client sending data to a server through a proxy.
 The client and server may be happy to keep a connection alive indefinitely, sending data as necessary.
 Proxies, on the other hand, are often quite resource constrained and may kill idle connections to save resources.
-Google Cloud Platform (GCP) load balancers disconnect apparently-idle connections after [10 minutes](https://cloud.google.com/compute/docs/troubleshooting#communicatewithinternet), and Amazon Web Services Elastic Load Balancers (AWS ELBs) disconnect them after [60 seconds](http://aws.amazon.com/articles/1636185810492479).
+Google Cloud Platform (GCP) load balancers disconnect apparently-idle connections after [10 minutes](https://cloud.google.com/compute/docs/troubleshooting#communicatewithinternet), and Amazon Web Services Elastic Load Balancers (AWS ELBs) disconnect them after [60 seconds](https://aws.amazon.com/articles/1636185810492479).

 With gRPC periodically sending HTTP/2 PING frames on connections, the perception of a non-idle connection is created.
 Endpoints using the aforementioned idle kill rule would pass over killing these connections.